basarat/typescript-book/docs/javascript/recap.md

 ## You still need to learn JavaScript

 That said TypeScript is very pragmatic about the fact that *you do write JavaScript* so there are some things about JavaScript that you still need to know in order to not be caught off-guard.
-Lets discuss them next.
+Let's discuss them next.